 There’s more to Medicare than Part A — there are also parts B, C, and D. You or a loved one don’t have to utilize any other parts.
 They do each have a monthly premium.
 Examples of services covered under each include:

-- Part B: This part covers some expenses for doctors’ visits, medical equipment, diagnostic screenings, and some other services that don’t take place in a hospital stay.
+- Part B. Medicare Part B covers some expenses for doctors’ visits, medical equipment, diagnostic screenings, and some other services that don’t take place in a hospital stay.
 If you make less than $85,000, the monthly premium for Part B is $135.50 in 2019.

 Of course, there are some services that original Medicare doesn’t usually cover.
 Sometimes, a person has private insurance that may pay for these services, or they pay for them out-of-pocket.
 Examples include: